Results World Readout Canonical The metaphysics world-readout cluster of the Results lane.

 Sixth, it explains Logos and the final boundary: why the final layer of the system is also the point where proof meets its own limit and where commitment begins.

-Read in order, these pages form the conceptual entrance into the metaphysics-related results of the program.
-The larger result atlas remains indispensable, but it becomes much easier to use once the reader has first understood the reflective world that Tau proposes.
+Read in order, these pages form the conceptual entrance into the metaphysics-related claims of the program.
+The larger result catalogue remains indispensable, but it becomes much easier to use once the reader has first understood the reflective world that Tau proposes.